 Here is the story of petroleum exploration during the Great Depression — and one of the greatest petroleum discoveries in United States history.

-With a crowd of more than 4,000 landowners, leaseholders, stockholders, creditors and spectators watching – the Daisy Bradford No. 3 well erupts.
-It is on October 3, 1930, that a production test is done – resulting in a gushing column of oil.
+With a crowd of more than 4,000 landowners, leaseholders, stockholders, creditors and spectators watching – the Daisy Bradford No. 3 well erupted.
+It was October 3, 1930, after an earlier production test when they witnessed the gushing column of oil.

-Incredible to most geologists, another wildcat well 10 miles to the north – the Lou Della Crim No. 1 – will begin flowing on December 28, 1930.
-See Lou Della Crim Revealed.
+Incredible to most geologists, another exploratory well 10 miles to the north — the Lou Della Crim No. 1 well, drilled by Malcolm Crim on his mother’s farm — would begin flowing on December 28, 1930.

-A month later and 15 miles still farther north, a third wildcat well, the Lathrop No. 1, comes in with another gusher of “black gold.”
+Then, even more incredibly, a month later and 15 miles still farther north, a third wildcat well, the Lathrop No. 1 well, drilled by W.A.
+“Monty” Moncrief, delivered another tall gusher of “black gold.”